Devayat Bodar

 Devayat Bodar who was loyal to the Ra' kings brought Navghan as his own child.
 The Solanki king sent his army to find the Kunwar, intending to kill the only son of Ra' Diyas and end his dynasty.
 The sipahis searched and reached Devayat's village Alidar-bolidar.
-Where Ahir and Ahirani saved Ra' Navaghan by sacrificing their own son Vasana (Uga).
+Where the couple saved Ra' Navaghan by sacrificing their own son Vasana (Uga).

 Early life

-Devayat Bodar was born in Ahir community in Alidar-Bodidar village of Gujarat.
-He had a daughter named Jahal and a son named Uga(Vahan) from his wife Sonal(The Literary name is Saidhi Bai).
+Devayat Bodar was born in Alidar-Bodidar village of Gujarat.
+He had a daughter named Jahal and a son named Uga (Vahan) from his wife Sonal (The Literary name is Saidhi Bai).